fortran-lang/webpage/source/learn/f95_features/array_handling.md

 ## The `forall` statement and construct

-When a `do` construct is executed, each successive iteration is performed in order and one after the otheran impediment to optimization on a parallel processor.
+When a `do` construct is executed, each successive iteration is performed in order and one after the other is an impediment to optimization on a parallel processor.

 ```f90